Patient information: Thyroid nodules (Beyond the Basics)

 ●Low levels of thyroid TSH in the blood may indicate that a nodule is producing high levels of thyroid hormone.
 If the TSH level is lower than normal, the next step is to have a thyroid scan.
 (See 'Thyroid scan' below.)

 ●High levels of TSH may indicate autoimmune inflammation of the thyroid (called Hashimoto's thyroiditis).
-Another blood test, to measure levels of thyroid antibodies, is sometimes recommended in this case.
-(See "Pathogenesis of Hashimoto's thyroiditis (chronic autoimmune thyroiditis)".)
+Another blood test, to measure levels of thyroid antibodies, is sometimes recommended in this case (see "Pathogenesis of Hashimoto's thyroiditis (chronic autoimmune thyroiditis)").
+A fine needle aspiration (FNA) biopsy may also be needed.

-Fine needle aspiration — In most cases, the TSH level is normal, and the next step is the fine needle aspiration (FNA).
+Fine needle aspiration — In most cases, the TSH level is normal, and the next step is FNA.
 FNA uses a thin needle to remove small tissue samples from the thyroid nodule.
 The tissue is examined with a microscope.

 Fine needle aspiration biopsy can be performed in the office with a local anesthetic (numbing medicine).
 It can be performed by palpation or using ultrasound guidance.
 You may feel mild discomfort as the anesthesia is injected, and you may feel some pressure during the biopsy, but the level of discomfort is similar to a visit with the dentist.

 This test is accurate in identifying cancer in a suspicious thyroid nodule.
 In some cases, the biopsy does not contain enough tissue to make a diagnosis, and a repeat biopsy is necessary.
-In other cases (10 percent), the result of the biopsy is indeterminate.
-Surgery is frequently recommended for indeterminate nodules for a definite diagnosis.
+In other cases (15 percent), the result of the biopsy is indeterminate.
+Indeterminate means that the findings are not clearly benign or malignant, the risk of malignancy is low, and further testing may be advised.
+Surgery may be recommended for indeterminate nodules for a definite diagnosis.
 In some cases, assessment of molecular markers on the needle aspirates is used to select low risk indeterminate nodules for observation rather than surgery.

 The results of the biopsy will be one of the following:

-●Follicular neoplasm (microfollicular nodules, including Hürthle cell lesions)
+●Follicular neoplasm (microfollicular nodules, including Hürthle cell lesions).
+This is considered an indeterminate biopsy, and requires further evaluation.

-●Follicular lesion or atypia of undetermined significance (nodules with atypical cells)
+●Follicular lesion or atypia of undetermined significance (nodules with atypical cells).
+This is considered an indeterminate biopsy, and requires further evaluation.

 Thyroid scan — Most people do not have to have a thyroid scan – only those who have a low TSH level.
 In these cases, the thyroid scan is the first step after the blood test (instead of the fine needle aspiration).